Euro edges higher as Greece says close to debt deal

 Earlier in the session, the euro had been under pressure after German Chancellor Angela Merkel said a strong currency made it harder for the likes of Spain and Portugal to reap the benefits of economic reform.

-In late trading, the euro rallied from session lows to trade slightly higher on the day at $1.1259 EUR=.
+In late trading, the euro rallied from session lows to trade slightly higher on the day at $1.1259.

 "The ongoing shift back and forth about Greece has kept the euro weak the last few days," said Minh Trang, senior currency trader at Silicon Valley Bank in Santa Clara, California.
 "There should be a little more downside."